All bills

 What does HB26-1012 do?

-This bill tackles hidden markups on delivery apps and price gouging at places where you can't easily shop around.
+This bill tries to make prices fairer for shoppers in two main ways.
 First, it requires delivery apps to clearly show you the difference between the app's price and the actual in-store price of an item.
-Second, it bans vendors at airports, hospitals, large concert venues, and festivals from charging significantly more than the average county price for the same goods.
+Second, it bans vendors from charging unfairly high prices to "captive consumers" who have no other shopping options, like people stuck at airports, hospitals, large concerts, or prisons.

 What is the current status of HB26-1012?